isralapier/isralapier/README.md

-#  About Me:
+💡 About Me

-Advanced System Analityc student, from Rosario,Argentina .<br>I'm looking to colaborate on a Full-Stack Web Project . <br>I'm currently in my last year of University.<br>Contact me!
+🎓 Advanced System Analyst student from Rosario, Argentina 🇦🇷 💻 Looking to collaborate on a Full-Stack Web Project 🌐 📘 Currently in my last year of University 🎯
+📫 Contact me! ✉️

 ## 🌐 Socials: